mccybersec/mccybersec.github.io/_posts/2024-02-25-SOAR Capabilities with Microsoft Sentinel.md

 The desired workflow is to execute a specific playbook if a specific incident is created in Sentinel.
 In this scenario it is necessary to introduce a further concept: Automation Rules.
 An automation rule aims to automatically respond to an incident and perform management operations on it, such as changing its status and risk, assigning an owner, classifying it or running a workbook.

 The following diagram summarizes the concepts described above
-1. le varie sorgenti inviano dati a Sentinel, che sono memorizzati
+1. sources send data to Sentinel
-2. in Sentinel sono definite delle analytics rule che analizzano continuamente i dat
+2. analytics rules are defined in Sentinel that continuously analyze the data
-3. se una analytic è matchata, essa può sollevare un incident
+3. if an analytic is matched, it can raise an incident
-4. a un incident è associata una o più automation rules che possono effettuare le seguenti azioni
+4. an incident is associated with one or more automation rules that can perform the following actions
     - change status
     - change severity
     - assign owner